 Before February 2020 you were probably thinking about the meaning of ‘Leadership in the Digital Age’ (LITDA) and reflecting on your digital transformation strategy (DTS) and its implementation.
 With the advent of Covid-19 (C-19), you have probably added business resilience, continuity and more effective virtual organization and remote working to your list of immediate challenges to address.

 Happily, the people aspects of the solution to LITDA and DTS —leadership agility and structural agility, connected leadership and dynamic capability— are also the enablers of resilience, business continuity and effective virtual organization and remote teamworking.

 What is paramount is 'creating clarity'.
-This involves the leadership practices and behaviour for decision-making, planning, briefing and information flow, and the clarification of roles and role-relationships described in various parts of this website.
+This involves the face to face and 'remote' leadership practices and behaviours for decision-making, planning, briefing and information flow, facilitating dialogue, and the clarification of roles and role-relationships described in various parts of this website.

 We can assist with your reactions to business interuption and future preparations for business resilience.